Jcal-4/Spendo/CHATKIT_INTEGRATION_GUIDE.md

 - The endpoint handles both streaming and non-streaming responses
 - GET requests return a health check status
 - The endpoint is decorated with `@csrf_exempt` since ChatKit handles authentication through its own headers
+- **Async Iterator Conversion:** The `_collect_streaming_result` helper function converts the async iterator from `StreamingResult` to a synchronous iterator for `StreamingHttpResponse`.
+This is necessary because Django's development server (wsgiref) doesn't fully support async streaming.
+In production with gunicorn, this conversion still works correctly.

 ### Step 5: Add URL Route (`urls.py`)